 Ameiurus nebulosus NM - state non-specific

-Carassius auratus NM - Elephant Butte Reservoir NM - Horse Springs in the plains of San Augustin
+Carassius auratus NM - Elephant Butte Reservoir drainage NM - Horse Springs in the plains of San Augustin

 Gambusia affinis NM - state non-specific

 Micropterus dolomieu NM - Upper Rio Grande (HUC6) non-specific NM - lower Gila River

 Micropterus salmoides NM - state non-specific

 Morone chrysops NM - Pecos River (from Red Bluff Reservoir, TX)

 Oncorhynchus clarkii NM - state non-specific

 Perca flavescens NM - state non-specific